 all generators in ERCOT

 For the following reasons, all four of these options are inappropriate.
 The application of Option A would inappropriately assign a portion of the costs of clearing the congestion to G2, who had contracted to sell its output to a nearby load and had no part in causing the congestion.
-G2 in turn would incorporate these costs into its contracts with L1 in order to cover its own congestion risk.
+(Brad you know that I disagree with this point and you know why – the notion of “causing” congestion is an outdated concept and perpetuates the ideology behind the vertically integrated utility.
+Having said this I don’t expect any changes in the document at hand) G2 in turn would incorporate these costs into its contracts with L1 in order to cover its own congestion risk.
 Therefore, the customers of L1 will be penalized and pay a higher cost for power, although L1 had no part in causing the congestion.
 On the other hand, G1 will not be discouraged from contracting with L2, in that G1 will pay for only a portion of the congestion costs that it caused and, as a result, L2 will not see proper price signals for the congestion that it’s generation supplier caused.
 Instead of achieving proper price signals for clearing local congestion, the generally stated goal for direct assignment, the result here will be skewed price signals that have no relation to cost causation.
+(I think this is an important concept and probably should go at the start of this section, i.e. the objective of direct assignment is that appropriate price signals are provided to the market – and all the available options should be evaluated against that objective.

-However, even if Option A is not Staff’s preferred solution, Option B is no better.
+Do we need to go into detail about these – the point is pretty self evident isn’t it?
+The key point is that in the absence of information on an intrazonal basis any direct assignment is arbitrary and cannot meet the objective of sending appropriate price signals to market participants.)However, even if Option A is not Staff’s preferred solution, Option B is no better.
 Uplifting the costs to G3 will do nothing to clear the congestion, and will add costs to G3 who is not even running in this example.
 G1, who caused the congestion, will pay nothing.
+(Just a note: in what sense does G1 “cause” congestion? )

 In Option C, the uplift is applied to all generators in the zone.
 This would do nothing but take the intrazonal congestion costs that the original Protocols would have spread over all LSEs in ERCOT, and instead spread them over a smaller group of market participants, without regard to cost causation.
-This approach will have a greater financial impact on some market participants than would occur if those costs were spread to all LSEs, and will create an unlevel playing field among generators with unknown consequences.
+(Presumably these will then be passed on to the LSEs as the uplift cost to the generators simply increases all the variable costs of generators and will can be expected to raise the market price by the amount of the uplift.)This approach will have a greater financial impact on some market participants than would occur if those costs were spread to all LSEs, and will create an unlevel playing field among generators with unknown consequences.

 Option D simply changes the ERCOT-wide uplift to LSEs, that was originally proposed in the Protocols, to an ERCOT-wide uplift to generators.
 Under this Option, Generators will have little choice but to incorporate the potentially uplifted costs into their contracts with LSEs, and may find it necessary to add a risk premium for uncertainty.
 However, LSEs will still be faced with price uncertainties under this Option.
 Therefore, Option D is no improvement on the original proposal and may, in fact, result in more market uncertainties.